praekeltfoundation/diamondash/README.md

 ./utils/grunt test
 `

 For client-side development, a build step is required.
-To watch and build on
+To watch and build on changes:
-changes:

 `
 ./utils/grunt watch
 `

-To only build when changes have been made:
+Alternatively, building can be done manually with:

 `
 ./utils/grunt